 How Does A Goalie Get A Win In Ice Hockey?

 If you have watched ice hockey matches before, you must have heard of wins or losses.
-Most times, when these stats are used, it is used to refer to the performance of teams or goalies.
-Unlike a goalie, it is easy to know when a team wins or losses.
-For a team to get win, they need to defeat their opponent, either if it is by a goal or more than 1.
+Most times, when these stats are used, they refer to the performance of teams or goalies.
+Unlike a goalie, it is easy to know when a team wins or loses.
+For a team to win, they need to defeat their opponent, either if it is by a goal or more than 1.

 What Does It Mean For A Goalie To Get A Win?